-Even if you added baking soda, your cupcakes can benefit from some baking powder, too.
+Even if you add baking soda, your cupcakes can benefit from some baking powder, too.
 Without baking powder, there is a chance that the baking soda doesn’t have enough acids to rise.

 - Your Baking Powder or Baking Soda is Expired

 These two baker’s staples last forever but they do have an expiration.
-Check whether your baking soda and baking powder is still active before you add it to your cupcake batter.
+Check whether your baking soda and baking powder are still active before you add them to your cupcake batter.

 When baking regular-sized cupcakes in a muffin or cupcake pan, 3 tablespoons of batter or ⅔ full is a good rule of thumb.
 This leaves enough room for expansion without collapsing.